15th Annual Celebrating Our Beloved Community: Walk Our Blocks

 7:00 PM Program and Awards

-Join us in honoring Roger Auer and Cornerstone Renter Equity as Partners in Building Our Beloved Community and get additional updates on our current work.
+Join us in honoring our Partners in Building Our Beloved Community and listen to updates on our current work from Mary Burke Rivers.

 On through the years we have had poets, staff, residents, artists, videographers and many more friends help us celebrate and tell the story of our neighborhood and our work.
 Check out these videos we shared in 2016: Todd’s Story and Angie’s Story.
 Click here to see a list of past award recipients.